google/WebFundamentals/src/content/en/updates/2017/06/budget-api.md

 only available behind flags and / or an [Origin Trial](https://github.com/jpchase/OriginTrials/blob/gh-pages/developer-guide.md).

-## Budget API +  Origin Trials
+## Budget API and Origin Trials

-There are two methods, `getBudget()` and `getCost()`, that can be used by a web app to plan out the usage of their budget.
+There are two methods, `getBudget()` and `getCost()`, that can be used by a web app to plan the usage of their budget.

 At the time of writing, both of these methods are behind an [origin trial](https://github.com/jpchase/OriginTrials/blob/gh-pages/developer-guide.md)